 The Civic has completely changed over the years and with well over 20 million units sold, it is one of the most popular cars of all time.
 It is one of the longest running nameplates in automotive history and shows no signs of slowing down.

-Here’s a look back at all the past and present generations of the Honda Civic and what to look forward to in the future.
+Here’s a look back at all the past and present Honda Civic generations, as well as what to look forward to in the future!

 Before The Civic